rorosaurus/scrcpy-wireless-tutorial/README.md

 2. Download the latest version, prebuilt for Windows: https://github.com/Genymobile/scrcpy#windows.
 Extract the folder.
 3. Double click ````scrcpy.exe````.
 A cmd prompt window will open, then your phone screen should appear.
 Confirm you can operate your phone at this stage.

 If you can't see your device screen, you might need to unlock the device at first.
-In the future, you can unlock your device with a right click, I believe.
+If your screen locks while you're connected, you can unlock your device with a right click, I believe.

 Everything working?
 Great!